telefonicaid/iotagent-json/docker/README.md

 The IoT Agent must be instantiated and connected to an instance of the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), a sample `docker-compose` file can be found below.

-If the `IOTA_REGISTRY_TYPE=mongodb`, a [MongoDB](https://www.mongodb.com/) database instance is also required - the example below assumes that you have a `/data` directory in your hosting system in order to hold database files (please amend the attached volume to suit your own configuration)
+If the `IOTA_REGISTRY_TYPE=mongodb`, a [MongoDB](https://www.mongodb.com/) database
+instance is also required - the example below assumes that you have a `/data` directory in your hosting system in order to hold database files - please amend the attached volume to suit your own configuration.

 ```yml
 version: '3.1'